unnamed/creative/docs/server/start-stop.md

 - This **will not** automatically start the server
 - `pack(...)` can be replaced by `handler(...)`, see [Handling Requests](./handle-request.md)
+- If you do not set the executor, the requests will be blocking.
+So a request will have to finish before the next one can be processed.
+It is recommended to set a multithreaded executor to avoid this, for example: `.executor(Executors.newFixedThreadPool(numberOfThreads))`

 ### Start